Coded Vessel Training Manuals: A Guide to Vessel Safety, Compliance and Crew Preparation

 Confined spaces on vessels present serious hazards.
 Manuals provide guidance on safe entry procedures and precautions.

-Fire Safety Systems and Equipment
+Fire Extinguishing Systems and Equipment

 Equipment Inventory